juke-space/crate-digger/MVP.md

 | Feature   | 'Worked with' and 'From' Conditions for 'Artist' entity |
 | Monetary  | 'Support us' button with link to Patreon, Buy me a coffee, etc. |

+### Notes
+- Start with a web application.
+- Start with just a search engine for artists
+- Start simple - python backend, some sort of js or htmx frontend, sqlite database.
+- Deploy simply, rpi with Argo Tunnel via CloudFlare (no port-forwarding, no subscription)
+- Search must be able to go beyond artist by name
+- Playback may be available, but is not a priority

 ## Validity test
 - [ ] Ready for launch?